Is weed legal in Virginia?

-Patients must receive written certification by a registered practitioner prior to applying for registration with the Board of Pharmacy.
-Parents or legal guardians of qualified patients must also register.
+Patients must receive written certification from a registered practitioner prior to applying for registration with the Board of Pharmacy.
+If the patient is younger than 18 years old, their parent or legal guardian must register themself and the patient as well.
 To find providers who are registered to recommend medical cannabis, patients can look up qualified professionals.

 Registration is $50 per year for patients, $25 for parents and legal guardians.
 The certification and registration are valid for one year and must be renewed annually.

 Patients must prove their age, residency, and identity by scanning or faxing copies of government-issued identification cards such as drivers licenses and birth certificates.